QURBANI 2023

 • Pensions

-• Gold (as jewellery and stocks)
+• Gold (such as jewelry and stocks)

-• Silver (as jewellery and stocks)
+• Silver (such as jewelry and stocks)

 • Business stocks